DanielleFiene/Tea/README.md

 # Tea
-First thing to build from scratch
+First project to build from scratch, a Codecademy assignment